What to Wear

 - Choose conservative patterns and darker colors for your tie.

-- Keep your jewelry and hair accessories to a minimum.
+- Jewelry and hair accessories should be kept to a minimum.

 - Tights and pantyhose should match your skin tone.